Fort Wright, Kentucky: Transportation

 Interstate 75/71 crosses the center of the city, with access from Exit 189 (Kyles Lane).
 The freeway leads northeast 4 mi to downtown Cincinnati in Ohio and southwest 16 mi to its split at Walton.

 Fort Wright is served by the Transit Authority of Northern Kentucky.
-TANK's headquarters is located in Ft.
-Wright, with it also serving as a transit hub.
+TANK's headquarters is located in the city, with it also serving as a transit hub.

 Fort Wright is also located 9.6 miles (15.4 km) away from the Cincinnati/Northern Kentucky International Airport.

+Safety

+Fort Wright maintains its own fire/EMS department.
+The department is equipped with two fire engines, and two ambulances.
+The city also has its own police department, staffed with 13 officers.
+The department is accredited through the Kentucky Association of Chiefs of Police.
+The department also provides a number of services, including numerous safety classes, a safe internet shopping zone, and a Prescription Drug Disposal program.